dariolopez/ubuntu_lamp_template/TUNING.md

 #### Varnish cache size

   Varnish's cache size should ideally be as small as possible, but should be large enough to contain the entirety of the applications static resources.
 If the application is 500MB, a Varnish cache size of 1GB should be enough to contain not only all static assets, but a good number of the dynamic pages as well.
-The smaller the Varnish cache size, the lower the Time To First Byte - since Varnish will need to scan less memory to determin if a file is in cache or not.
+The smaller the Varnish cache size, the lower the Time To First Byte - since Varnish will need to scan less memory to determine if a file is in cache or not.
 Ensure Varnish isn't quickly reaching its cache and fighting for memory - if that is the case, increase the cache and look into the Purge functionality.

 #### VCL Purge functionality